 Writing New Chapters in the Pittsburgh CLO Story

-Since its earliest days, Pittsburgh CLO has been a forward thinking organization.
-In 1946, the idea of producing live musical theater under the stars at Pitt Stadium was a bold undertaking, but driven by the vision that musical theater could bring a community together in celebration of a true American art form, Pittsburgh CLO forged ahead and today is hailed as one of the nation’s premiere regional theaters.
+Since its earliest days, Pittsburgh CLO has been a forward-thinking organization.
+In 1946, the idea of producing live musical theater under the stars at Pitt Stadium was a bold undertaking — but driven by the vision that musical theater could bring a community together in celebration of a true American art form, Pittsburgh CLO forged ahead and is now hailed as one of the nation’s premier regional theaters.

 However, our mission compels us to do more.
 Today, Pittsburgh CLO provides year-round entertainment at the CLO Cabaret, unparalleled performing arts training at the Pittsburgh CLO Academy, valuable educational opportunities in the community, recognition for young performers at the Gene Kelly Awards, and opportunities for local artists on our stages and work for talented craftsman at the CLO Construction Center for the Arts.